kedosomwan/kedosomwan.github.io/_pages/research.md

 - This was my first published article!
 Based on my own experience with having access to advanced mathematics based on my middle school Algebra I background, I wanted to see if similar correlations were visible in national data.
 During the 2021 Snowpocalyse that hit Texas, I had no power for three days and with no internet, chose to work on learning R programming to answer my question while walking to the laundry room to charge my computer periodically.
 I really grew with this project, going from individually calculating each odds ratio to learning how to account for other variables by finding odds ratios through logistic regression.
 I fell in love with using R though R studio and became (in my opinion) a self-taught R guru, although over the years I discovered better ways to run and present the results of similar analyses.

-## Tracking the effects: Examining the opportunity stratification hypothesis in action</h2>
+## Tracking the effects: Examining the opportunity stratification hypothesis in action

 <p style="padding-left: 2em; text-indent: -2em;">Edosomwan, K., Young, J.L., Butler, B., Young, J.R., & Williams III, J. A. (2023).
 Tracking the effects: Examining the opportunity stratification hypothesis in action. <i>Journal of Education, 08</i> (0), 1-15. <a href="https://doi.org/10.1177/00220574231168634">https://doi.org/10.1177/00220574231168634</a></p>